holdenlee/notebook/posts/tcs/machine_learning/optimization/GD.md

     I'm very confused here.
 Isn't the above setting the $M$-smooth case, in which case you get $\rc{T}$ convergence? --> Note this is a regret bound, and it gives a bound on $\ol x_K$ not $x_K$.
 For the bound on $x_K$ see [AO15](AO15.html).
 Note that proof starts with $f(x_k)-f(x^*)$ rather than $\ve{x_k-x^*}$, and telescopes on $\rc{D_k}$ instead of $\ve{x_k-x^*}$.

+# Review

+* What is the performance of GD, AGD, and regret GD on general, $\al$-convex, $\be$-smooth, and $\ga$-convex functions?
+* Describe gradient descent (a) when condition number is known and (b) using backtracking.
+What are parameters for backtracking?
+* State the gradient descent lemma and prove it.
+Prove GD for $\ga$-convex functions.
+* Prove the bound for $\al$-smooth functions.
+* Prove a regret bound in the general case.